piotrgiedziun/simpleTaskManager/API_docs.markdown

 ---------

 # <a name="signature"></a>Signature
-signature is a way to protect data from being edited. signature creation scheme is as follows:
+signature is a way to protect data from being modyfied

+## signature creation scheme is as follows:
-1.	sequence is important
+1.	**sequence order is important**
 2.	app should have API_SECRET_KEY as constant variable
 3.	user_token should be stored in database
 4.	parms_string md5 of all data sent (of course with session_token)